layilin/SP23-33852/_annotations/book4.md

 146.407. rushy couch.
 A bed made from stiff and hollow plants.

-146.410 broom-bush.
+[plant] 146.410 broom-bush.
 Gilmore identifies the broom bush as possibly *Sida acuta*, a plant native to Central America with yellow flowers that open in the morning.

-146.414 jalap, or marvel of Peru. *Mirabilis jalapa*.
+[plant] 146.414 jalap, or marvel of Peru. *Mirabilis jalapa*.
 Also known as the four o'clock flower because its flowers open in the afternoon.
 Probably native to Mexico; used by the Aztecs as an ornamental.
 Sometimes believed to be native to the Peruvian Andes because it was exported from that region to Europe in the 1500s.

-146.415 solanum. *Datura stramonium*, also known as fireweed or jimsonweed.
+[plant] 146.415 solanum. *Datura stramonium*, also known as fireweed or jimsonweed.
 Probably native to the tropical regions of Central and South America.

-146.415n.
+[people] 146.415n.
 Linnaeus...Dr.
 Stork.
 Carolus Linnaeus or Carl von Linné (1707-1778) was a Swedish naturalist who laid the foundations for modern taxonomy or the systematic classification of living organisms.
 He also established a system for naming organisms known as binomial nomenclature.
 Dr. Stork was Anton von Störck (1731-1803), a physician from Vienna known for his research on poisonous plants.

 [people] 147.424 Ethiop.
 Ethiop and Ethiopia (also Aethiop and Aethiopia) were sometimes used by the Greeks and Romans to refer to a specific people and region of Africa, but Ethiop was used to designate a generically black African as well.
 Ethiopians also were referenced in a classical proverb about "washing the Ethiopian" or turning black skin white.
 The proverb and subsequent versions, which were widely circulated in the early modern period and eighteenth century, framed the task as impossible and hence were used in justifications of racial difference based on skin color.